dynamodb-toolbox/dynamodb-toolbox/docs/docs/4-schemas/12-record/index.md

 # Record

-Defines a [**map attribute**](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.NamingRulesDataTypes.html#HowItWorks.DataTypes) but without an explicit list of keys.
-Records differ from [Maps](../11-map/index.md) as they can accept a potentially infinite range of keys and are always partial:
+Defines a different kind of [**map attribute**](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.NamingRulesDataTypes.html#HowItWorks.DataTypes).
+Records differ from [`maps`](../11-map/index.md) as they can have a non-explicit (and potentially infinite) range of keys, but have a single value type:

 ```ts
 import { record } from 'dynamodb-toolbox/attribute/record'